thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Until now there's nothing new here.
-If this *is* new to you, you might want to read our article on [Dependency Injection in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html) first.
+If this *is* new to you, you might want to read our article on [Dependency Injection in Angular](/angular/2015/05/18/dependency-injection-in-angular-2.html) first.

 So where is the problem?
 Well, the problem occurs as soon as we try to inject a dependency into our service.
 We could for example use `Http` in our `DataService` to fetch our data from a remote server.
 Let's quickly do that.
 First, we need  to import Angular's `HttpModule` into our application module.